jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 	return tbl;
 }

-// Wrapper for getTableItems to get the CURRENTLY selected table's items specifically async function getCurrentTableItems(data, offset)
+// Helper function - Wrapper for getTableItems to use the CURRENTLY selected table async function getCurrentTableItems(data, offset)
 {
 	// If offset is undefined use current table's offset.
 If that is undefined, use 0